bricker0/SDG_Leaflet/README.md

 var nationData=
 ```

-Next, Finally File Save As and name it and save it with .js extension
+Next, finally, File Save As and name it and save it with .js extension

 Close this file. <br>